 Key Reasons for Forfeiture

 Several factors can contribute to a team forfeiting a game, although most of these are highly unlikely in the modern NFL.
 One potential reason is a severe player shortage.
 If a team is decimated by injuries, illness (as we saw during the COVID-19 pandemic), or other unforeseen circumstances to the point where it cannot field the minimum number of players required by the league, a forfeit could theoretically occur.
-Another, albeit highly improbable, reason is a team's refusal to play.
+Day to day, another, albeit highly improbable, reason is a team's refusal to play.
 This might stem from a protest over controversial league policies or a dispute with ownership, but such a scenario would be unprecedented in recent history.
 Finally, violations of league rules, particularly those related to player eligibility or conduct, could also lead to forfeiture, although the NFL typically imposes other penalties, such as fines or suspensions, before resorting to such a drastic measure.

 The Infamous Case of 1921: The Rochester Jeffersons